AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/decision.md

 For ideal appearance on iOS when users add a progressive web app to the home screen, define an `apple-touch-icon`.
 It must point to a non-transparent 192px (or 180px) square PNG.
 #### Manifest has a maskable icon
 A maskable icon ensures that the image fills the entire shape without being letterboxed when installing the app on a device.

+## Caching

+To allow the PWA to be used in offline mode and to intercept possible errors, the caching has been optimized.

+At the first usage of the application a picture, its metadata and a quote from the API are cached.
+If the first request fails, the application uses a default picture with its gradient and a default quote.